prabhasp/formhub.R/demo/RemoveOutliers.md

 ```

 Finally, instead of of changing outliers to NA, we could make them equal to a maximal number.
-To do this, as show you a clear results, we'll take all observations with more than 500 female students, and cap them at 500.
+To do this, and show you a clear results, we'll take all observations with more than 500 female students, and cap them at 500.

 ```r